 Best for: Medium to large enterprises with complex, multi-modal logistics and existing SAP infrastructure.

 SAP Transportation Management provides a robust platform for planning, executing, and settling transportation across road, rail, air, and sea.
-It integrates tightly with SAP S/4HANA, ERP, and warehouse modules.
+It integrates tightly with SAP S/4HANA, ERP, and integrated warehouse modules.

 Top features: